 - Windows 10 update failed loop – Sometimes you might get stuck in a loop when trying to install Windows Updates.
 If this happens, restart Windows Update components or try to manually download and install the update.

-Solution 2 – Update your drivers
+1. Update your drivers

 Sometimes error code 0xc1900107 can appear if your drivers are out of date.
 Your drivers are quite important since they allow your PC to communicate with your hardware properly.
-However, if a certain driver is out of date, you might experience issues.

 To fix the problem, it’s advised to update drivers for all major components such as your graphics card, sound card, network adapter, chipset, etc. You can do this manually by downloading the latest drivers from your manufacturer.